pomatio/pom-form/README.md

 Pomatio Framework is a WordPress helper library that lets you describe admin interfaces with declarative PHP arrays, then takes care of rendering, validating, translating, and persisting the resulting settings.
 Whether you are building a productised plugin or a bespoke theme, the framework saves you from writing repetitive option-page boilerplate while still giving you hooks into every stage of the lifecycle.

+The framework allows to save each field in independent settings PHP files, as WP default options, and as theme mods.

 ![Placeholder – Framework overview](docs/images/framework-overview-placeholder.png)
 <!-- TODO: Replace with an annotated screenshot of a settings page rendered by Pomatio Framework. -->

+## Why `php settings files` Are the Right Place for Theme and Plugin Configuration

+In professional WordPress projects —with CI/CD, multiple environments, and many collaborators— theme configuration and plugin settings should be **deterministic, versioned, and auditable**.
+Storing them in a PHP file provides clear advantages over using `theme_mods` or `options` from the database.

+# Performance Justification for Using `php settings files`

+Using a php settings file for theme and plugin configuration can **significantly improve performance** compared to storing these values in the database (`options` or `theme_mods`).
+Here’s why — and how to justify it.

+## Why It’s (Usually) Faster

+### 1. Zero DB Round-Trips on Cold Start
+- `require_once` is a single filesystem read.
+- `get_option()`/`get_theme_mod()` need database hits unless values are autoloaded *and* the object cache is warm.
+On cache-cold requests (or after cache evictions), that adds latency.

+### 2. OPcache Wins (Compiled PHP vs DB Fetch)
+- PHP files are cached in OPcache as bytecode.
+After the first request, loading the settings array is almost free.
+- DB values require deserialization (`unserialize` / `json_decode`), type checking, and often multiple queries.

+### 3. Smaller Autoload Payload
+- Large configuration stored in `wp_options` with `autoload = yes` inflates the autoload payload loaded on *every* request.
+- Moving config to a PHP file trims that payload and improves TTFB across the board.

+### 4. No Scattered Lookups
+- Multiple `get_option()` calls incur overhead (function call + cache key + serialization) for each read.
+- One PHP array gives you O(1) hash lookups in memory.

+### 5. More Predictable Cache Behavior
+- Files are cached in both the OS page cache and OPcache.
+- Object cache (Redis/Memcached) can evict keys under memory pressure, causing random regressions.
+A file + OPcache is more stable under load.

+### 6. Cheaper Deploy-Time Invalidation
+- Code deploys naturally invalidate OPcache for the file.
+- No need to flush object caches or wait for TTLs to expire.

+---

+## Extra advantages

+### 1. True Version Control
+- Configuration travels with code: PRs, diffs, reviews, and rollbacks are trivial.
+- Prevents “drift” between environments (dev/staging/production) caused by manual DB edits.

+### 2. Reproducible Deployments
+- Each release ships with a known configuration state.
+- Rolling back means simply checking out a previous commit — no database restores needed.

+### 3. Performance and Predictability
+- A single PHP array load is faster and more reliable than scattered `get_option()` calls.
+- No fragile serialization, no complex schema migrations across environments.

+### 4. Operational Safety
+- Allows **immutable production environments** (read-only filesystem, GitOps workflow).

+### 5. Decoupled from Theme Lifecycle
+- `theme_mods` are tied to a specific theme; `php settings files` stays consistent even when switching themes.

+### 6. Less Database Bloat
+- Avoids polluting `wp_options` or loading dozens of autoloaded keys.
+- Keeps the DB for **content and state** while code holds the **behavior**.

+---

+## Common Objections

+**“Marketing needs to change colors via UI.”**
+→ Pomatio Framework is meant for creating cool admin settings UI that **writes to the file**.

+**“What about API secrets or passwords?”**
+→ For sensitive information, you should not store secrets in `php settings files`.
+That is why Pomatio Framework allows storing fields as WP options or as theme_mods, using the `save_as` flag.

+---

+## What Belongs in `php settings files` (Examples)

+- **Design/base**: color palette, typography, spacing, breakpoints, enabled components.
+- **Frontend behavior**: pagination defaults, date formats, masks, cache rules.
+- **Integrations (non-sensitive)**: container IDs, feature flags, taxonomy slugs, asset paths.

+---

+## When to **Avoid** Using the File (and Use DB Instead)

+- **User preferences** or frequently changing data.
+- **Translatable editorial content** managed by non-technical users.
+- **Ephemeral data** like counters, temporary tokens, or session info.

+---

+## Conclusion

+`wp-content/php settings files` brings theme configuration back to where it belongs: **alongside the code that uses it**.
+It ensures reproducibility, traceability, and change control, while keeping the database focused on **content and state**.

 ## Table of contents